 "We have fun at what we do," he smiles, discussing the running series of practical jokes at the bank.
 "It lightens [things] up, and also it builds relationships.
 In any large corporation you can manage by authority only so far and then after that you have to manage by relationships."

 Mr. Godsoe is fond of telling a story about a sensitivity training seminar Scotiabank hosted in the early 1990s.
 One evening, after a particularly lengthy session, a tired Sabi finally put up his hand to ask the seminar leader a question.

 "I'm confused," he began, before puncturing the tension.
 "Do you think I qualify as a visible minority?"

-Mr. Marwah concedes that things have gotten better for ethnic minorities in Toronto since his early days at the bank, when there were just "a couple of turbans" on Bay Street.
+Sabi concedes that things have gotten better for ethnic minorities in Toronto since his early days at the bank, when there were just "a couple of turbans" on Bay Street.

 Practically speaking, though, he acknowledges there remain plenty of excuses for not hiring minorities, and so he has quietly tried to do something about it.
-Immigrants, often members of the Indo-Canadian community, regularly seek his counsel, and he meets with as many as he can, with the intention of helping them launch a career.
+Immigrants, often members of the Sikh-Canadian community, regularly seek his counsel, and he meets with as many as he can, with the intention of helping them launch a career.

 "There are some very bright young immigrants out there, and they're very highly educated.
 All they need is that one break; that first break to really help them get in, help them find the right way, find the right job," he says.
 "But I tell them: Once you get the break, you're competing on your own.
 I'm not going to help you, I'm not going to pull rank, none of that crap.
 I've never been disappointed yet."